 The Nebula is a small plug-in module, designed to replace the ULA chip found in UK Spectrum 16/48 motherboards (versions 2 to 6) - You can read more about it here.
 Also, here's some important fitting notes.

-If out of stock, drop me a line and I'll email you when I have more ready.
+I make (and list) these almost every week but they do sell quickly - If out of stock, drop me a line and I'll email you when I have more listed.

 RAM Upgrade Kit for 16K ZX Spectrum (to 48K)